danielasch/Ontology-Matcher-WN/README.txt

 	OBS: To use the word embeddings technique, you
 	must download the GloVe model:
 	http://nlp.stanford.edu/data/glove.6B.zip
 	Copy the glove.6B.200d.txt into the resources folder!!

+	OBS: Make sure to NOT use backslash, but the slash to all paths.

         Running: